KevinCoble/Robot/README.md

 ##  Current Work
-  * Wiring compass module to microcontroller
+  * Attaching compass module to robot
-  * Writing compass calibration method up for this blog

 ##  Construction History/Notes
   * (5/7/16) Added capacitors and connection wires to motors (Do this before assembly!) \[Image 1\]